-The Greenland shark can grow up to 23 feet long.
+The Greenland shark, the only true sub-Arctic shark and the only shark that can tolerate Arctic temperatures year-round, can grow up to 23 feet long.
 It has the longest lifespan of any known living vertebrae.
 This fish can live to be over 500 years old, and scientists believe that it does not reach sexual maturity until it is 150 years old.
-This shark has been observed actively hunting seals off Canada, but it generally eats other fish, and it often catches its prey asleep.
+This shark has been observed actively hunting seals off Canada, Greenland, and Iceland, but it generally eats other fish, and it often catches its prey asleep.
 A large buccal cavity allows it to suck its prey into its mouth, where it often swallows it whole.

 Learn more about Greenland Sharks

 Great white sharks normally grow up to 21 feet long, but two great white sharks longer than 23.3 feet have been caught, one in Malta and another near Kangaroo Island in Australia.
 Typically, great white sharks (Carcharodon carcharias), dine on larger marine animals (such as the seal seen in the picture above), and they may need only one large meal a month.
 The great white sharks can reach speeds up to 24 km/hr (15 mph).
 They use their speed and coloring to help them hunt, searching for prey at the surface of the ocean while swimming below.

 These sharks are unique because they capillary network between their swimming muscles.
 By constantly, swimming they can use this network to raise their body temperatures above the temperature of their environment.
 These sharks that are spotted globally often migrate.
 While it is not unusual for great white sharks to migrate shorter distances, like between Mexico and Hawaii, great white sharks in South Africa have migrated over 675 miles to Australia.
 Scientists still do not understand why they migrate.